pranjali1205/eye_Voc/README.md

 3. EyeVoc_online_Application : This is the folder for our online application.</br>
                      To use the application, open the folder.Scroll down, you will find EyeVoc_offline.exe file( one with icon).Doble tap to open it.
   </br></br>
 4. src_code_offline : This contains entire source code of offline mode.
 In oder to run the application through source code, make sure you have python installed in                     your systems.
-Also install the dependencies mentioned below (under dependencies headline).</br>
+Also install the dependencies mentioned below (under dependencies headline) and make the path changes as mention below(under Changes needed for running the source code for offline mode headline).</br>
                      Once everything is setup, run the Main.py program.
     </br></br>
  5. src_code_online : This contains entire source code of online mode.
 In oder to run the application through source code, make sure you have python installed in                          your systems.
-Also install the dependencies mentioned below (under dependencies headline).</br>
+Also install the dependencies mentioned below (under dependencies headline) and make the path changes as mention below(under Changes needed for running the source code for offline mode headline).</br>
                        Once everything is setup, run the Main.py program
      </br></br>
   6. EyeVoc.pptx : This contains our prsentation slides.